hendrik-schulte/UnityEnhanced/README.md

 # UnityEnhanced
-A set useful open-sourced tools for Unity3D.
+A set of useful open-sourced tools for Unity3D I wrote or found during development.

 Open particular folders for specific description.